Irish mythology: Mythological Cycle

 The Mythological Cycle, comprising stories of the former gods and origins of the Irish, is the least well preserved of the four cycles.
 It is about the principal people who invaded and inhabited the island.
 The people include Cessair and her followers, the Formorians, the Partholinians, the Nemedians, the Firbolgs, the Tuatha Dé Danann, and the Milesians.
 The most important sources are the Metrical Dindshenchas or Lore of Places and the Lebor Gabála Érenn or Book of Invasions.
-Other manuscripts preserve such mythological tales as The Dream of Aengus, the Wooing Of Étain and Cath Maige Tuireadh, the (second) Battle of Magh Tuireadh.
+Other manuscripts preserve such mythological tales as The Dream of Aengus, the Wooing of Étain and Cath Maige Tuireadh, the (second) Battle of Magh Tuireadh.
 One of the best known of all Irish stories, Oidheadh Clainne Lir, or The Tragedy of the Children of Lir, is also part of this cycle.

 Lebor Gabála Érenn is a pseudo-history of Ireland, tracing the ancestry of the Irish back to before Noah.
-It tells of a series of invasions or "takings" of Ireland by a succession of peoples, the fifth of whom was the people known as the Túatha Dé Danann ("Peoples of the Goddess Danu"), who were believed to have inhabited the island before the arrival of the Gaels, or Milesians.
+It tells of a series of invasions or "takings" of Ireland by a succession of peoples, the fifth of whom was the people known as the Tuatha Dé Danann ("Peoples of the Goddess Danu"), who were believed to have inhabited the island before the arrival of the Gaels, or Milesians.
 They faced opposition from their enemies, the Fomorians, led by Balor of the Evil Eye.
 Balor was eventually slain by Lugh Lámfada (Lugh of the Long Arm) at the second battle of Magh Tuireadh.
-With the arrival of the Gaels, the Túatha Dé Danann retired underground to become the fairy people of later myth and legend.
+With the arrival of the Gaels, the Tuatha Dé Danann retired underground to become the fairy people of later myth and legend.